sawyerwatts/Checklists/common.md

 - Simplicity: how is the cognative load?
 - Easiness: how obvious is the code, in a mechanical sense?
 - How's the surface area, or clutter, of the code?
+- How's the overall simplicity?
+- How difficult is the system to implement and understand?

 ### Modularity